 NINDS-sponsored researchers are conducting studies devoted to further clarifying the wide range of genetic factors—both HLA genes and non-HLA genes—that may cause narcolepsy.
 Other scientists are conducting investigations using animal models to identify neurotransmitters other than the hypocretins that may contribute to disease development.
 A greater understanding of the complex genetic and biochemical bases of narcolepsy will eventually lead to the formulation of new therapies to control symptoms and may lead to a cure.
 Researchers are also investigating the modes of action of wake-promoting compounds to widen the range of available therapeutic options.

-Scientists have long suspected that abnormal immunological processes may be an important element in the cause of narcolepsy, but until recently clear evidence supporting this suspicion has been lacking.
+Abnormal immunological processes may be an important element in the cause of narcolepsy.
 NINDS-sponsored scientists have demonstrated the presence of unusual, possibly pathological, forms of immunological activity in narcolepsy.
 Further, strep throat is now suggested to be involved as a trigger in some predisposed individuals.
 These researchers are now investigating whether drugs that suppress immunological processes may interrupt the development of narcolepsy.

 Finally, the NINDS continues to support investigations into the basic biology of sleep, including the brain mechanisms involved in generating and regulating REM sleep.
 A more comprehensive understanding of the complex biology of sleep will undoubtedly further clarify the pathological processes that underlie narcolepsy and other sleep disorders.